Susak: Customs and traditions

-Due to its significant distance from mainland Croatia and the many cultures which have through the years governed it, the people from Susak have many unique traditions.
+Due to its significant distance from mainland Croatia and the many cultures that have governed it through the years, the people from Susak have many unique traditions.
 Some traditions are exclusively the island's own (such as the island's language and the fanciful clothing).
 Other traditions, such as cuisine, are a blend of the diverse customs from southern and central Europe.

-The people from Susak speak a distinct dialect which is heard only on the island and among the older generation of the island's emigrants.
+The people from Susak speak a distinct dialect that is heard only on the island and among the older generation of the island's emigrants.
 Additionally, most of the island's population over the age of 60, to varying degrees, speaks Italian.

 The islanders have a custom of referring to each other by nicknames, and the outsiders who visit Susak are often given a nickname too.

 Costume and clothing

-Susak is perhaps best known for the ornate and elaborate costumes worn by younger women primarily for special occasions such as a wedding or feast day.
-The costume is made up of a short, brightly, almost neon, colored skirt with multiple ruffled petticoats underneath which gives the wearer the appearance that she is dressed in a ballet tutu.
+Susak is perhaps best known for the ornate and elaborate costumes worn by younger women primarily for special occasions such as a wedding or feast days.
+The costume is made up of a short, brightly, almost neon-colored skirt with multiple ruffled petticoats underneath which gives the wearer the appearance that she is dressed in a ballet tutu.
 A similar-colored vest is generally worn over a long-sleeved, white chemise.
-The outfit is accentuated by pink or orange woolen stockings, leather shoes, and a headpiece which matches the colors of the skirt.
-When wearing this traditional outfit, women generally place one or both hands their hips to emphasize the dress's uniqueness.
+The outfit is accentuated by pink or orange woolen stockings, leather shoes, and a headpiece that matches the colors of the skirt.
+When wearing this traditional outfit, women generally place one or both hands on their hips to emphasize the dress's uniqueness.

 Older and working women generally wear darker, longer skirts without ruffled petticoats.
 They wear white or dark, long-sleeved shirts, a short veil to cover their hair, and dark, woolen stockings.

 Male costumes from Susak are less ornate than their female counterparts.
 Men traditionally wear dark trousers and a dark vest over a long-sleeved, white, collared shirt.
 The outfit is completed by a soft, dark cap and may be accentuated with a colorful belt or ribbons on the vest.

-During a period of mourning—generally following the death of close family member such as a spouse, parent, sibling, or child—people from Susak wear all black for a period of time.
+During a period of mourning - generally following the death of a close family member such as a spouse, parent, sibling, or child - people from Susak wear all black for a period of time.

 Food

 Susak's cuisine combines a unique blend of Italian, Croatian, Austrian, and Mediterranean cooking.
-Seafood—especially fish such as sardines, mackerel, and grouper—is popular fare due to its relative abundance.
+Seafood — especially fish such as sardines, mackerel, and grouper - is popular fare due to its relative abundance.
 Lamb and pork cooked on an open fire are also popular but are generally reserved for special occasions.

-For dessert, the people of Susak enjoy Palacinke filled with jam or fruit, strudel (a throw-back from when the island was under the rule of the Austro-Hungarian Empire), or losi, a fried pastry made with flour and sprinkled with powered sugar.
+For dessert, the people of Susak enjoy Palacinke filled with jam or fruit, strudel (a throw-back from when the island was under the rule of the Austro-Hungarian Empire), or losi, a fried pastry made with flour and sprinkled with powdered sugar.